 Meditation: Stress’ Worst Nightmare

-Meditation, or practicing mindfulness, has been part of religious ceremonies for as far back as we have records.
+Meditation, or practicing mindfulness, has been a part of religious ceremonies for as far back as we have records.
 Why?
-The inner peace it can bring.
+Because of the inner peace it can bring.
 These days, we would call it a relaxation method or a stress-killer.
 If you’re feeling stressed or you suffer from anxiety, meditation can help you.
-Meditation is even believed to essentially reverse molecular damage caused by stress!
+It’s even believed to essentially reverse molecular damage caused by stress!

 Studies show that meditation leads to a significant reduction in anxiety across multiple scales, as well as mental stress.
 Meditation doesn’t even need to take up your whole day to be effective.
 Twenty-five-minutes daily was enough for volunteers to experience positive results.

 Meditation helps clear away the “information overload,” allowing for better focus.
 This can bring fresh perspectives on issues and build stress management skills.
-Clearing away the mental noise can help you relax, reducing the stress caused by the daily grind.
+Clearing away the mental noise can help you relax and reduce the stress caused by the daily grind.